lamassuiot/lamassu-kubernetes-chart/README.md

   **Core deployment + AWS Connector**

   The AWS connector can also be deployed using the following command.
-Please note that it is required to provsion the AWS resources from [https://github.com/lamassuiot/lamassu-aws-connector]()
+Please note that it is required to provision the AWS resources from [https://github.com/lamassuiot/lamassu-aws-connector]()

   Once all AWS services have been deployed via de CDK, then deploy your Lamassu instance.
 Make sure to change the `services.awsConnector.aws.accessKeyId`, `services.awsConnector.aws.secretAccessKey` and `services.awsConnector.aws.defaultRegion` to the appropriate values: